 Since beginning to pursue a career in film 4 years ago, Scott has continued his streak of playing quirky characters.
 He starred as the very Southern protagonist in the horror film “God’s Country”, an over the top gay man in “The Homeless Man”, and a cocky functioning alcoholic in the spec pilot “The Industry”.
 He has also spent some time on the LA stage, notably in 2015’s production of “Beyond Therapy” at The Whole Theatre.
 He also co-produced a showcase together at The Whole Theatre, which showed off the talent of many local actors to various industry professionals.

 Scott has also been sharing his talent for dialects with fellow actors, offering private coaching and classes at Young Actors Space in Sherman Oaks.
 His classes specialize in teaching actors a highly technical method for reading and writing dialects via the International Phonetic Alphabet.

-Most recently, Scott has been producing a half hour comedy series called Top Billin’, which he is also co-starring in.
+Scott has been producing a half hour comedy series called Top Billin’, which he is also co-starring in; and he starred as “Dobbitt” in YAS Theatre’s production of “Below the Belt”..
 Follow him on social media to keep up to date on this, and all other projects he’s involved in.